 The tender evaluation shall be concluded step by step to reach a conclusion.
 The principle behind requesting the technical and financial offer in separate envelopes is to ensure that the evaluators do not know the financial offer and thus cannot be influenced by the price when assessing the technical quality of a tender.
 Any deviation from the sequence of the evaluation would lead to the cancelation of the tender.
-For instance, the technical proposals cannot be re-scored once the financial envelopes are open.
+For instance, the technical proposals cannot be re-scored once the financial envelopes are open, except if the contracting authority rejects the proposal of the evaluation report (due to mistake in evaluation) and ask the evaluation committee to convene again

 The entire evaluation procedure, including notification of the successful tenderer, must be completed while the tenders are still valid.
 It is important to bear in mind that the successful tenderer might be unable to maintain its tender if the evaluation procedure takes too long.
-Please see section 2.8.5.
+Please see Section 2.9.5.